PabloMelo11/Adonis-API/README.md

-# Adonis API application
+# Adonis API Projects and Tasks

-This is the boilerplate for creating an API server in AdonisJs, it comes pre-configured with.

-1. Bodyparser
-2. Authentication
-3. CORS
-4. Lucid ORM
-5. Migrations and seeds
+This application is a simple project and task creation API using AdonisJS

 ## Setup